Still only 26, Morrison was widely considered one of the most talented young players of his generation while in Manchester United’s academy.

-However, he has earned a reputation as one of the greatest wastes of potential, and now finds himself out of sight and out of mind to most European football fans in Liga MX.
+However, he has earned a reputation as one of the greatest wastes of potential, and now finds himself out of sight and out of mind to most football fans in the Allsvenskan.

 Born and raised in Manchester, Morrison was spotted by Manchester United academy coach Phil Brogan at the age of eight while playing for Fletcher Moss Rangers, a club which also produced Danny Welbeck and Wes Brown.